mcandre/elements-of-commit-style/branching_and_tagging.md

-# Branching
+# Branching and Tagging

 The larger the project, the more things tend to spiral into chaos.
-Branches reign the chaos back in, keeping development in established lanes for branching and merging code changes.
+Branches and tags reign the chaos back in, keeping development in established lanes for branching and merging code changes.

+## Establish a branch workflow.

+There are myriad ways of branching and merging.
+Document how contributors should interact with branches, or adopt [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/), the de facto standard for working with branches on git projects.

 ## Use feature branches.